What Is Music Therapy

 At the end of a course of Music Therapy, progress is reviewed in a written report which will also detail future recommendations aimed at supporting further development.

-Currently Music Therapy sessions are being delivered within the centre, as well as virtually.
+Currently Music Therapy sessions are being delivered within the centre weekly on a Monday.
 New children are welcome to join and will need to attend an initial three week assessment.